Hearing (law): United Kingdom

 A hearing is a part of the court process in England and Wales.
 The term "rolled-up hearing" is also used, referring to occasions when permission is considered for a procedural application on the basis that, if permission is granted, the substantive application will be heard immediately afterwards.

 United States

+There are several different types of hearings in the US legal system, each serving a unique purpose.
+These include: